IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 \:ArchiverSettings - the archiver class can access required settings including existing Dataverse installation settings and dynamically defined ones specific to the class.
 This setting is a comma-separated list of those settings.
 For example\:

-``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":DuraCloudHost, :DuraCloudPort, :DuraCloudContext"``
+``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":DuraCloudHost, :DuraCloudPort, :DuraCloudContext, :BagGeneratorThreads"``

 The DPN archiver defines three custom settings, one of which is required (the others have defaults):